US Historical

 1979-today:

-In the mid-1970s, Dr. Sullivan returned to Morehouse where he helped established the Morehouse School of Medicine and was appointed founding dean.
+In the mid-1970s, Dr. Sullivan returned to Morehouse where he helped establish the Morehouse School of Medicine and was appointed founding dean.
 In 1989, under President George H.W.
-Bush, Dr. Louis W. Sullivan was appointed U.S. Secretary of Health and Human Services (HHS), making him the second African American to serve in this role.
+Bush, Dr. Louis W. Sullivan was appointed U.S. Secretary of Health and Human Services (HHS), making him the second African-American to serve in this role.

 After his tenure as Secretary of HHS, Dr. Sullivan returned to Morehouse School of Medicine to serve as two-time dean and president from 1993—2002.